-The so-called Black Knight Satellite is often cited as evidence of the Ancient Astronaut Theory with some suggesting that the Black Knight Satellite is an Ancient Astronaut Satellite that has been orbiting the Earth and observing Earth for 13 000 years.
+Despite the fact that the Black Knight Satellite is often cited as evidence of the Ancient Astronaut Alien Theory with some suggesting that the Black Knight Satellite is an Ancient Astronaut Alien Satellite that has been orbiting the Earth and observing Earth for 13 000 years, the truth about the Black Knight Satellite is that it does not provide any evidence for the Ancient Astronaut Alien Theory.

 Reports of the Black Knight Satellite can be traced back at least 100 years, starting in 1899 with Nikola Tesla detecting a repeating radio signal that he believed originated from Mars all the way up to 1998 when the Space Shuttle Endeavour took photographs of an unusual object which have been used as the primary photographic evidence in support of the Black Knight Satellite hypothesis.

-However, in reality, none of the reports since 1899 to the photographs taken in 1998 support the idea that the Black Knight Satellite is evidence of an Extra-Terrestrial object in Space.
+However, the truth is that none of the reports about the Black Knight Satellite since 1899 up to the photographs taken in 1998 support the idea that the Black Knight Satellite is evidence of an Extra-Terrestrial object in Space.

 Tesla himself in 1923 wrote a letter in which he concluded that in his view the signals he had detected originated from Mars and not a Satellite orbiting the Earth.